adaga06/nano-DyMEAN/README.md

 - **CDR File Generation**: `generate.py`
 - **Metrics Calculation**: `calculate_metrics.py`

-For ease of reference, all changes in these files are commented, highlighting the differences from the original dyMEAN implementation.
+For ease of reference, all changes in these files are commented on, highlighting the differences from the original dyMEAN implementation.

 ## Provided Files
 Only the modified files are provided in this repository.
 These can replace their counterparts in the original dyMEAN framework.